This is the last short story in this series. The house that Jesus never visited!

 Oh no!
 What could Pharaoh do?
 One of his servants was thinking.
 He was remembering someone he knew.
 He had an idea.

 ‘Pharaoh I know someone who can help.
 He is in your prison.
 He is able to tell people what their dreams mean.’
-His mane was Joseph.
+Who was this man?
+His name was Joseph.

 Pharaoh sent for him right way.
 Can you tell me what my dream means? he asked Joseph.